appold-mayfair/sundial_docs/technical-spec/2-user-event-protocol/4-withdrawal-order.rst

 The withdrawal order’s outcome is determined as follows:

-- If the withdrawal event is included in a settlement queue node, then utxos from the Midgard reserve and confirmed deposits can be used to pay for the creation of an L1 utxo according to the withdrawal event.
+- If the withdrawal event is included in a settlement queue node, then utxos from the Sundial reserve and confirmed deposits can be used to pay for the creation of an L1 utxo according to the withdrawal event.

 - If the withdrawal order’s inclusion time is within the confirmed